daimoc/Kurento-SIP-GW/README.md

 * dtmfTransport : "inband" for audio inband DTMF || "sip"  for SIP INFO dtmf (Default to inband).

+* renegotiateMode : set how SIP calls deals with remote re-invite
+  - none = only reply to SIP  but not change anything in media stack
+  - rtp = restart the rtp connection part on media stack (default value)
+  - rtp-webrtc = restart the rtp connection part on media stack and restart the peerconnectino on browser part

 ## To run
 ```bash